JaredHane98/Cross-Coupling-PID-MultiMotor-STM32-Driver/README.md

-The following repoitory is a showcase of a motor driver that is currently heavily development.
-It features cross coupling PID motor controller
+The following repoitory is a showcase of a motor driver that is currently underdevelopment.
+It features cross coupling PID motor controller, I2C Message format, I2C DAC Support, and more.
+More features to come.